JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Introduction

-A \textit{Spitzer Space Telescope} survey conducted by \citet{pontoppidan2008c2d} investigated the intriguing variations seen in the 15.2 \ce{\mu}m bending mode of \ce{^{12}CO_2}, including at times a characteristic double peak structure, when looking at different lines of sight.
-These variations were also observed in experimental results \citet{ehrenfreund1997infrared}, during other studies with \textit{ISO} \citep{gerakines1999infrared} and \textit{Spitzer} \citep{boogert2004spitzer,knez2005spitzer, zasowski2009spitzer, kim2012co2, poteet2013anomalous}. \citet{pontoppidan2008c2d} analyzed this band for 50 low-mass protostars and established a method for decomposing the ice profile of each source using five unique components, each individual component corresponding to \ce{CO_2} in a specific molecular ice environment.
-Consistent with previous analysis of this ice band, they found that the \ce{^{12}CO_2} bending mode is comprised of polar water-rich ices and apolar CO-rich ices.
+A \textit{Spitzer} Space Telescope survey conducted by \citet{pontoppidan2008c2d} investigated the intriguing variations seen in the 15.2 \ce{\mu}m bending mode of \ce{^{12}CO_2}, including at times a characteristic double peak structure, when looking at different lines of sight.
+These variations were also observed in experimental results \citep{ehrenfreund1997infrared} and during other studies with ISO \citep{gerakines1999infrared} and \textit{Spitzer} \citep{boogert2004spitzer,knez2005spitzer, zasowski2009spitzer, kim2012co2, poteet2013anomalous}. \citet{pontoppidan2008c2d} analyzed this band for 50 low-mass protostars and established a method for decomposing the ice profile of each source using five unique components, each individual component corresponding to \ce{CO_2} in a specific molecular ice environment.
+Consistent with previous analyses of this ice band, they found that the \ce{^{12}CO_2} bending mode comprises polar water-rich ices and apolar CO-rich ices.

 Despite being a sensitive tracer, the 15.2 \ce{\mu}m band does have one main disadvantage.
 Similar to all the strong absorption bands of the dominant ices, the bending mode of \ce{CO_2} is highly susceptible to grain shape and size effects \citep{ehrenfreund1996laboratory,baratta2000, dartois2006spectroscopic, dartois2022influence}.
 These effects can distort the regular appearance of the ice absorption bands and consequently influence the spectral analysis.
 As a result, optical constants need to be calculated and included in the band analysis to account for these modifications.
-These grain shape and size effects become much smaller or even negligible however for the weaker ice bands \citep{tielens1991interstellar, ehrenfreund1997infrared}.
+These grain shape and size effects become much smaller or even negligible, however, for the weaker ice bands \citep{tielens1991interstellar, ehrenfreund1997infrared}.
 Absorption bands of isotopologues in particular, which are usually expected to be substantially less abundant than their main counterparts, therefore offer viable alternatives.